Celiac-Safe Travel Guide

 Prioritize:

-• Vacation rentals with full kitchens
+• Vacation rentals with full kitchens (our kitchen setup guide has tips for making any shared kitchen safe)

 • Hotel suites with kitchenettes